Bond University

 Course overview

-Through Bond’s Graduate Diploma in Occupation and Health, you will develop a critical understanding of common health conditions and the impact of physical and mental disabilities and devise tailored solutions for risk prevention, injury management, rehabilitation and ongoing care through the core curriculum.
-You will develop specialist knowledge, skills and attitudes about occupation and health.
+Occupation is the activities that people need to do, choose to do, and have to do to function as a human being.
+Through Bond's Graduate Diploma in Occupation and Health you will develop a critical understanding of common health conditions and the impact of physical and mental disabilities, as well as devising tailored solutions in terms of risk prevention, injury management, rehabilitation, and ongoing care through the core curriculum.
+You will develop specialist knowledge, skills and attitudes relating to occupation and health.

 If you are looking to enter a postgraduate medical program or planning to re-enter the workforce and require your qualifications to be updated, then this program is for you.
-Graduates may also undertake the Master of Occupational Therapy, receiving full credit for subjects studied in the Graduate Diploma of Occupation and Health.
+Graduates may also choose to undertake the Master of Occupational Therapy receiving full credit for subjects studied in the Graduate Diploma of Occupation and Health.

 Key facts